 On the other hand, agile methodology focuses on evolving your product on a regular basis as there is a scope of direct feedback.

 Agile methodology is more about working collaboratively to accomplish development goals.
-Daily meetings are conducted to track the progress of each team member.
-The agile methodology allows the clients to get fully involved at every project stage, be it creating a project plan, doing iterations, or creating new features.
+The team conducts daily meetings to track the progress of each team member.
+The agile methodology enables clients to actively participate in every project stage, including creating a project plan, performing iterations, and developing new features.

 Every team member knows each other assigned tasks, and everyone is involved from the start in planning, reviewing, and testing.
 Hence, it leads to better transparency and develops a healthy work environment.